pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-`PartialOrd` refines `PartialEq` in the sense that when comparing `PartialEq` types we can check if they are equal or not equal, but when comparing `PartialOrd` types we can check if they are equal or not equal, and if they are not equal we can check if they are unequal because the first item is less than or greater than the second item.
+`PartialOrd` refines `PartialEq` in the sense that when comparing `PartialEq` types we can check if they are equal or not equal, but when comparing `PartialOrd` types, we can not only check if they are equal or not equal, but when they are not equal, we can further check if the first item is less than or greater than the second item.

-By default `Rhs = Self` because we almost always want to compare instances of a type to each other, and not to instances of different types.
+By default, `Rhs = Self`, because we almost always want to compare instances of a type to each other, and not to instances of different types.
 This also automatically guarantees our impl is symmetric and transitive.

 ```rust
 use std::cmp::Ordering;